scelarek/samcelarekportfolio.github.io/pages/twitter.md

 ## 🎯 Project Overview

-This project examines the 'We Rate Dogs' Twitter account to determine what features of the tweets (e.g., Comedic or Aesthetic) drives engagement.
-To this end, I build multiple linear regression with only comedic features, then aesthetic features, then both and interpret the strength of each variable on engagement.
-It turns out that comedic features drive the most engagement, however this model only weeakly explains the variance in popularity meaning there is likely other unmeasured factors which contribute to engagement.
+In this project, we delve into the 'We Rate Dogs' Twitter account to discern which aspects of the tweets, be it comedic or aesthetic, primarily drive user engagement.
+We employ multiple linear regressions, focusing first on a model with only comedic features as predictors, then on aesthetic attributes, and finally a combination of both.
+The target variable for these models is going to be a proxy for engagement called 'popularity rating', calculated as the sum of retweets and favorites.
+After all this, I then assess the magnitude and significance of each variable's impact on the popularity rating.

 ## 📊 Dataset

 The primary dataset for this analysis was sourced from the 'We Rate Dogs' Twitter account using the Twitter API.
 It contains detailed tweet data, including tweet text, user data, retweet count, favorite count, and other meta information.
-I also used a dataset with neural network classifications of each dog picture into its respective dog breed.
+I also used a dataset with neural network classifications of each dog picture from the 'We Rate Dogs' tweet into its respective dog breed.

 ## 🧹 Data Wrangling

-The initial dataset from the Twitter API was in JSON format with , and several preprocessing steps were performed:
+The initial dataset from the Twitter API was in JSON format and several preprocessing steps were performed:
 - **Beautiful Soup:** Extracted necessary fields from the raw JSON data and converted into a pandas DataFrame
 - **Extensive Cleaning:** Cleaned dataframe with 13 different steps, removing any non-relevant meta information
 - **Regex:** Parsed dog ratings, monikers, and names from the tweet text